Apayao: Demographics

+Languages

+The main languages of Apayao are Ilocano and Isnag.

 Economy

 Apayao is devoted to agricultural production, particularly food and industrial crops such as palay, corn, coffee, root crops and vegetables.
 Fruits produced include lanzones, citrus, bananas and pineapples, durian, santol, rambutan, coconut and mangosteen.
 Rice production totaled 98,489 metric tons in 2011.
 Parts of Apayao are home to rice terraces.

 Economic activity is also based on livestock and poultry breeding such as swine, carabao, cattle, goat and sheep.
 Other additional investment includes manufacturing, food processing, furniture, crafts and house wares making.

 Updated records of the Department of Trade and Industry Provincial Office reveal that existing industries in the province are furniture, garment craft, food processing, gifts and house wares, and agricultural support.

 The people of Apayao also have a rich tradition of basket, handicraft, and textile weaving.